Lingxi-Li/lock_free/doc/lf/utility.md

 - [Details](#details)

 ## Split Reference Counts
-This is an extension of the [ordinary reference counting scheme][refcnt].
+This is an extension of the [ordinary reference counting scheme][3].
 It distinguishes and counts external and internal references.
 External references are transient.
 Internal references are ordinary persistent references.